newrelic/go-agent/v3/integrations/logcontext-v2/nrzerolog/Readme.md

 If you want to disable metrics, set `newrelic.ConfigAppLogMetricsEnabled(false),`.
 If you want to disable log forwarding, set `newrelic.ConfigAppLogForwardingEnabled(false),`.
-Note that the agent sets the default number of logs per harverst cycle to 10000, but that number may be reuced by the server.
+Note that the agent sets the default number of logs per harverst cycle to 10000, but that number may be reduced by the server.
 You can manually set this number by setting `newrelic.ConfigAppLogForwardingMaxSamplesStored(123),`.

 The following example will shows how to install and set up your code to send logs to new relic from zerolog.